MMZK1526/Haskell-Graphs/README.md

 For a quick guide on the algorithms, check out Example.hs

 # Graph.hs
-Implements graph using adjacency matrix and adjacency list
+Implements graph using Adjacency List
 Provides a type class for graphs

 # Search